Vibrations

 presence of a modest gentleman about thirty years of age,

-plainly attired in the customa^ house-dress of men who attach
+plainly attired in the customa^ house-dress of men who

-noteworthy statements concerning the ultimate constitution of
+following noteworthy statements concerning the ultimate

-statements which surely challenge the closest attention of the
+regulating its phenomena, statements which surely challenge

-whole scientific world.
+the closest attention of the whole scientific world.

 " First.
 Matter is capable of infinite subdivision.